pradheepke/sdc-vehicle-detection-p5/README.md

 I tried different parameters for HoG.
 Decreasing pixels per cell makes the representation more fine grained.
 Increasing number of orientations can make it more fine grained.

-8 pixels per cell, increasing number of orientations (4,9,20,40)
+8 pixels per cell, increasing number of orientations (4,9,20,40):
 ![HOG 8][HOG8]

-4 pixels per cell, increasing number of orientations (4,9,20,40)
+4 pixels per cell, increasing number of orientations (4,9,20,40):
 ![HOG 4][HOG4]

+It's a balance between number of parameters and representation power.
+I used `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
+The test set prediction accuracy seemed pretty good -- improved accuracy by 2% to 99%.

 ### Classification